craigem/blog/content/posts/fp-in-csharp.md

 }
 ```

 We can then write the two cases as implementation.
-Note the recursion in the implementation of `OneAnd`.
+Note the recursion in the implementation of `OneAnd#List`.

 ```csharp